 Salad Money: An alternative to conventional borrowing

 LTVs are usually calculated using your credit score.
 Our approach is different.
-We specialise in offering short-term loans to NHS employees who might otherwise struggle to borrow.
+We specialise in offering short-term loans to NHS and public sector workers who might otherwise struggle to borrow.

 As we mentioned at the beginning of this guide, we assess applications using Open Banking - a system that allows you to give us access to your financial information (such as bank statements), to make a more informed assessment of your financial position. .